xDelito/xd-lootbag/README.md

 # Simple Loot Bag on Death for QBCore

-OpenSource | Loot Bag on Death for QBCore + qb-inventory + baseevents
+OpenSource | Loot Bag on Death for QBCore

 ensure xd-lootbag

+Dependencies
++ qb-inventory
++ baseevents